-Aspals is the only web site in the UK that provides free case summaries, free articles and publication summaries and a free fully searchable database of British military caselaw, international cases and legal articles.
+Aspals is the only web site in the UK that provides military caselaw, free articles and publication summaries and a free fully searchable database of international cases and legal articles.
 For those who wish access to full reports in our database of caselaw this is now possible through the subscription service.
 Some individual cases are available for purchase, where indicated.

 Why should I subscribe?

 Whether you are a seasoned court martial practitioner or new to the esoteric world of Service law and military trials, you want to be able to access the materials you need quickly, wherever you are.
 You will want to be aware of not just the relevant law and procedure, but also commonly used terminology and the rank structure of the 3 Services.
 For less than the price of a cup of coffee a fortnight, you can find most of what you need on the Aspals site.
 Why be bogged down with heavy books and case reports?
 While there are other options available, this inexpensive service is aimed specifically at court martial practitioners and those interested in the Service justice system.
 Without doubt, this is the smart way to stay informed about the Service justice system.

 Benefits of Subscription:

 Wherever you are in the world, in addition to accessing the open content on the Aspals site, you will be able to,